 Father Renee Menard S.J. was the first white missionary in our area in 1660.
 After a very difficult trip, he reached Lake Superior on October 15 and finally found rest and peace when he saw the bay.
 He named it St. Theresa's Bay because of the saint's feast day.

 He attempted to convert Native Americans to the faith and established a little church made from branches and boughs which was also his home.
 In the spring he was asked to visit some Huron Indians in the Fond du Lac region.
-While on this trip he became separated form his guide and lost his life.
+While on this trip he became separated from his guide and lost his life.

 For many years this whole region was served by the Methodist Missionaries until Peter Crebassa began begging a young priest to come to visit L'Anse.
 In 1843 Fr.
 Frederick Baraga arrived and was convinced he would return for a longer stay.